russmatney/blog/_posts/techsposure/2014-08-17-koa-gulp-crud.md

 - Koa
 - Nodejs
 type: post
-published: false
 ---

 ###*TL;DR*:

-A step-by-step walkthrough for building a Koa app and getting a few endpoint-level tests covering your CRUD from the beginning.
+A step-by-step walkthrough for building a Koa app, setting up a gulp dev environment, and getting a few endpoint-level tests covering your CRUD from the beginning.

 All code in this post can be found on [github](https://github.com/russmatney/koa-gulp-crud).
+*Note: Some code was modified during the writing of the post that has not yet been updated in the linked repo.
+Update to come soon.*

 ---